HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-Sharepoint-Logic-Apps.md

 Assuming that we can resolve to SharePoint, we can check the dropdown and select the appropriate list.

-> We may need to use the Logic App Data Gateway in order to reach on-prem.
+> For SharePoint on-prem, we may need to use the Logic App Data Gateway in order to reach on-prem.
+For this we'll need to [install a Logic App Data Gateway](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-install) and [Connect to On Prem Data with a Logic App Data Gateway](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-gateway-connection).
 As of right now, there isn't an ISE SharePoint Connector.
 If we're using SharePoint online, we should be able to authenticate to SharePoint and resolve to it.

 We'll now add a function to transform what we get back from SharePoint.